mravn/ita-bank/README.md

 ## Use

-To start the bank, execute:
+To start the bank application, execute:
 ```shell
 npm run bank
 ```